MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Run-Setup.md

 9. When Setup is finished, choose **Close**.

 ### Canceling Setup
- Setup does not provide a **Cancel** button on all pages, but you can cancel an installation from any page by choosing the **Close** button in the upper\-right corner.
+ Setup does not provide a **Cancel** button on all pages, but you can cancel an installation from any page by choosing the **Close** button in the upper-right corner.
 All [!INCLUDE[navnow](includes/navnow_md.md)] components are removed from the computer.
 The only software that Setup installs but cannot remove are:

 -   Database files, such as the Demo database.